Building & vigilance observations assistant

 The project will DISCARD ANY application outside opening dates.
 We recommend you to regularly check for changes.

-To apply, please send us (as an alternative, you can select ‘copy email address’ using right clic) your CV and motivation letter -detailing your availabilities.
+In order to be complete your application must include the following form with your CV and motivation letter.
+Please use “Nestbuilding assistant application YOURNAME” as the subject of your email and send them to us (as an alternative, you can select ‘copy email address’ using right clic).
 If your application is selected, we will contact you for an interview.